Lapin0t/grothendieck-cern/README.md

 > catastrophe, say, famine, etc.?

 I think there's already a basic misunderstanding.
-I didn't say that anyone in particular anyone in particular, or anyone else---me, for example, transform industrial society, just like that, over the next ten, twenty or thirty years years into another predetermined form of society.
+I didn't say that anyone in particular, or anyone else---me, for example, transform industrial society, just like that, over the next ten, twenty or thirty years years into another predetermined form of society.
 If a fairy were to invest me with discretionary powers, I'd tell her I didn't want to.
 Indeed, I'm quite convinced that what I could do would be nothing more than to create even more of a mery mess than there already is.
 In fact, I'm entirely convinced that absolutely no one is capable of, let's say, programming, of foreseeing the changes that are going to take place.
 I think that the complexity of planetary problems is so great that it absolutely defies mathematical or experimental analysis.
 We're in a situation where the methods of experimental science are practically useless.
 Because, after all, there's only one planet Earth, and a crisis situation like we're in right now, happens only once in the history of evolution.
 So we don't have an experience here that we can repeat at will to see what the consequences of this or that operation will be, so that we can then optimize our operation procedures.
 This is absolutely out of the question.
 This is a unique situation, with a complexity infinitely beyond our posibilities for analysis and detailed prediction.

 All we can do, I'm convinced, is for each of us, in our own sphere of activity, in our own environment, to try to be a of ferment of transformation in the